-During the term of each public housing tenancy, and for at least four years thereafter, the PHA will keep all documents related to a family's eligibility, tenancy, and termination.
+During the term of each public housing tenancy, and for at least four years thereafter.
+The PHA will keep the last three years of the Form HUD-50058 and supporting documentation, and for at least three years after end of participation all documents related to a family's eligibility, tenancy, and termination.

-In addition, the PHA will keep the following records for at least four years:
+In addition, the PHA will keep the following records for at least four three years: